 NIPT is a prenatal screening test that can be performed as early as 10 weeks of pregnancy using a single blood draw.
 Prenatal diagnostic tests such as amniocentesis and chorionic villus sampling (CVS) diagnose the presence of chromosomal conditions.
-They are typically performed later in pregnancy and are associated with a small risk of pregnancy loss.
+They are typically performed later in pregnancy and can be associated with a small risk of pregnancy loss.

 Who should consider NIPT?